Wout van Aert

 Having initially prioritised competing in cyclo-cross, Van Aert terminated his contract with in 2018 and joined in March 2019, on a three-year deal.
-Van Aert has since taken more than fifty professional road wins, including ten stage victories at the Tour de France between 2019 and 2025 (also winning the points classification in 2022), and won Milan–San Remo – one of the five Cycling monuments – in 2020.
+Van Aert has since taken more than fifty professional road wins, including ten stage victories at the Tour de France between 2019 and 2025 (also winning the points classification in 2022), and two Monuments: Milan–San Remo (2020) and Paris-Roubaix (2026).
+Despite his many victories, van Aert's career has been noted for several close second place or podium finishes, with missed victories attributed to bad luck.
+As of April 2026, van Aert has seven second or third-place finishes in Monuments, and eleven silver or bronze medals across the Road and Cyclo-cross World Championships, and Olympics.

 Following the 2022 Tour de France, where Van Aert won three stages, several media outlets labeled him as "one of the most complete cyclists of his generation".
 His rivalry with Mathieu van der Poel in cyclo-cross is considered among the greatest and longest lasting rivalries in the sport.

 Career

 Early career

 van Aert (left) and Mathieu van der Poel (right) at the 2016 UCI Cyclocross World Cup.
 Valkenburg, Netherlands, 2016.

 Van Aert was born in Herentals, Flanders, into a family not involved in bike racing.
 One of his father's cousins is Dutch former professional cyclist Jos van Aert.
 He started his career in cyclo-cross where he became World champion (2016, 2017, 2018) and Belgian champion (2016, 2017, 2018, 2021, 2022).

 He rode the 2018 Strade Bianche, held partly on gravel roads in torrential rain.
 He broke away with Romain Bardet and the pair led the race for much of the final 40 km before Tiesj Benoot attacked from a chasing group to catch and then drop them in the final sector of dirt roads.
 Benoot soloed to victory by 39 seconds ahead of Bardet, who dropped Van Aert in the final kilometre; Van Aert ultimately finished third, 19 seconds behind, despite falling on the final climb in Siena.

 Over a two-year period with in 2017 and 2018, he took five victories, and also won a bronze medal at the 2018 European Road Cycling Championships in Glasgow, losing out to Matteo Trentin and Mathieu van der Poel in a sprint finish from a small group.